-Total contributions (including transfers) into the Fund during 2016/17 amounted to £42.7m compared to £42.0m for the previous year.
+Total Employee contributions (including transfers) into the Fund during 2017/18 amounted to £77.2m compared to £42.7m for the previous year.
+The 45% increase from previous year is attributable to the receipt of Bulk transfer sum of £31.1m from Harrow College because of its merger with Uxbridge College.
 Employee contributions ranged from 5.5% to 12.5% dependent on pensionable pay.
-Employer contribution rates are set by the Fund actuary and the rates that applied during 2016/17 were set from the 2013 valuation.
+The Fund actuary sets employer contribution rates and the rates that applied during 2017/18 were set from the 2016 valuation.

-The chart below shows the split between employee and employer contributions and transfers.
-Employers contributed 75% of total contributions during 2016/17.
+The chart below shows the split between employee and employer contributions and transfers in.
+Employers contributed £32.9m compared to Employee's contributions of £9.9m and Transfers In of £34.4m during 2017/18.